 While many controllers often feel that they are “just doing their job,” their hard work is often viewed by others as remarkable and extraordinary.
 The Archie League Medal of Safety Awards, named for the first U.S. air traffic controller, were first presented in 2005 to honor exceptional air traffic controller work that took place in 2004.
 The program highlights a variety of aviation “saves” — some which involve a team of controllers working together, while others are the result of one controller’s efforts.

-The 16th annual presentation of the Archie League Medal of Safety Awards will be held on the evening of Wednesday, Aug.
-11, 2021, at NATCA’s 18th Biennial Convention at the Marriott Marquis in downtown Houston.
+The date of the 16th annual presentation of the Archie League Medal of Safety Awards will be announced soon.

 Call for Archie League Medal of Safety Award Nominations